lkankowski/arduino-multi-relay2/README.md

   * DING_DONG - doorbell button, relay is triggered only when button is pushed
   * REED_SWITCH - door/window sensor, oposite to DING_DONG - state LOW when door/window is closed, HIGH when opened
 * click relay id - sensor id used in relay configuration
-* long-click relay id - sensor id used in relay configuration, -1 when not used
+* long-click relay id - sensor id used in relay configuration, -1 when not used, ignored for DING_DONG/REED_SWITCH
-* double-click relay id - sensor id used in relay configuration, -1 when not used
+* double-click relay id - sensor id used in relay configuration, -1 when not used, ignored for DING_DONG/REED_SWITCH
 * button description - debug only information

 ## Additional config